 Naiman was probably best known as an author.
 His first book, Every Goy's Guide to Jewish Expression was originally published in 1981.
 Naiman's most well-known work is the Macintosh Bible, an acclaimed computer manual for the Apple computer.
 Naiman produced user manuals for other systems and software laced with a mixture of information and humor.
 Naiman started his own publishing company, Goldstein & Blair, which would continue publishing his manuals.
 Naiman also started a second publishing company, Odonian Press.
 The Odonian Press published the Real Story Series, a collection of short political books on various topics.

-This collection contains a variety of material, including correspondence, professional documents, photographs, negatives, posters, and audio cassettes, that details various activities in author Arthur Naiman's life.
-This collection also boasts a collection of Naiman's written work across multiple different disciplines and purposes.
+This collection contains a variety of material, including correspondence, professional documents, photographs, negatives, posters, and audio cassettes, that detail various activities in author Arthur Naiman's life.
+It also boasts a collection of Naiman's written work spanning multiple disciplines and purposes.